chrisgrieser/obsidian-sembr/README.md

 <!-- /MarkdownTOC -->

 ## What are Semantic Line Breaks?
-At its core, *Semantic Line Breaks* (SemBr) simply means complying to one rule:
+At its core, *Semantic Line Breaks* (SemBr) simply means abiding by one rule:

 > When writing text with a compatible markup language, add a line break after each substantial unit of thought.
 > — [sembr.org](https://sembr.org/)